 Fatality rates rising among tractor-trailer crashes

-In recent years, fatality rates in motor vehicle crashes in the US have jumped markedly.
+In recent years, fatality rates in a motor vehicle crash in the US have jumped markedly.
 Crashes involving tractor-trailers are no exception to this pattern.
 According to the National Highway Traffic Safety Administration, 2016 saw roughly 4,300 people killed in crashes involving large commercial trucks, which is 5% more than were killed in crashes involving trucks in 2015.
 Whether or not trucking companies are doing all they can to operate safe truck fleets is a subject of some debate.
 Safety experts have noted that most large trucks lack modern safety features that exist in many passenger vehicles, despite the major accidents that could be prevented if these features were used in large trucks.
 According to one study, only 15% of all large commercial trucks have a form of collision avoidance or crash warning system installed.

 Collision-avoidance systems could address rising fatal crash rates